Sunday, March 15, 2026

 Elevator door operator – The elevator had an old GAL door operator.
 We replaced it with a GAL MOVFE linear operator.

-Elevator fixtures – The existing fixtures where the Fixture Company/Dupar.
+Elevator fixtures – The existing fixtures were the Fixture Company/Dupar.
 We replaced them with Innovation Industries fixtures with a Ktech camera.
-We integrated their existing security system in to them.
+We integrated their existing security system into them.

-Machines and safety equipment – The existing machines where Thyssen Northern and we installed new Hollister Whitney Legacy machines.
+Machines and safety equipment – The existing machines were Thyssen Northern and we installed new Hollister Whitney Legacy machines.

 Turnkey – The building wanted a turnkey project and we had great partners to complete the fire alarm, generator, electrical, security and other code required trades.